Flex and Rigid-Flex PCB Design Guidelines and Assembly in Altium Designer

 - Designing all aspects of your rigid-flex board takes design tools with plenty of layout options.
 You’ll be able to design your polyimide flexible circuit zone, transition zone, and integration into your flexible or rigid-flex PCB stack-up.
 Learn more about the layout features you need for flex and rigid-flex design.

 - Your bending region is much easier to define when you have a 3D view of your circuit board.
-Working with MCAD and ECAD tools within a single program gives you a complete view of bending in your rigid-flex board, and allowing you to design the right packaging for your device.
+Working with MCAD and ECAD tools within a single program gives you a complete view of bending in your rigid-flex board, and allows you to design the right packaging for your device.
 Learn more about working with integrated MCAD and ECAD flexible design tools.

 - When all these important rigid-flex PCB design tools are placed in a single application, it’s much easier to prepare your flex PCB prototype for manufacturing and generate deliverables.
 This includes Gerber files, assembly drawings, and much more.
 Learn more about preparing to manufacture rigid-flex PCBs and flexible design circuits.

-Port stackup information into your panelization and share in the assembly drawing
+Port stack-up information into your panelization and share it in the assembly drawing

 Some PCB design programs still force you to export a model of your board to an external tool in order to verify your bending clearances.
 Instead of working with external software, you can easily create a strong flex/rigid-flex stack-up and layout, and you can verify mechanical constraints in a single program.